kwame-mintah/gcp-cloud-run-function-model-inference/README.md

 and overall easy to use and maintain.
 Note all GCP resources are created within this repository, some resources are created via Terraform in this repository [terraform-gcp-model-serving](https://github.com/kwame-mintah/terraform-gcp-model-serving).

+# Disclaimer

+There are many options of serving a model, this project aims to demonstrate one.
+Each machine learning (ML) project is different other options approaches that could be considered and related to this project is the following:

+1. Include the model artifact in the docker image, instead of downloading from Google Cloud Platform (GCP) bucket,
+2. Utilizing GCP cloud run volumes and storing the model artifact within a volume and can load the model in memory.

 # Architecture

 ![proposed-model-inference-architecture](./docs/drawio/cloud-function-model-inference-overview.png)